XavierRoot/XavierBlog/posts/proving-grounds-plum/index.md

 ## 4 Steps to Reproduce the Exploit
 1. Login with a manager account.
 2. In the Administration menu, select static pages and edit one of the pages.
-3. Insert PHP code with starting and closing tags <?php CODE ?>.
+3. Insert PHP code with starting and closing tags &lt;?php CODE ?&gt;.
 4. Save the changes and open the stored page.

 ## 5 Technical Description of the Vulnerability
 While the administrator role has the permission to edit PHP templates and, thus, can always execute arbitrary code, the manager role has no such privileges.
 Indeed, a manager can only edit so-called static - purely HTML-written- pages.
-However, in the file core/admin/statique.php and in the file core/admin/lib/class.plx.admin.php (in the function editStatique) no proper input sanitisation is done to filter PHP-opening- and closing-tags (<?php and ?>).
+However, in the file core/admin/statique.php and in the file core/admin/lib/class.plx.admin.php (in the function editStatique) no proper input sanitisation is done to filter PHP-opening- and closing-tags (&lt;?php and ?&gt;).
 As a consequence, the injected PHP code becomes executed on the server-side, even though it is integrated with HTML content.
-Additionally,note that an XSS-attack is also possible for a manager (proof of concept: by integrating <script>alert(/xss/)</script>) and hard to filter.
+Additionally,note that an XSS-attack is also possible for a manager (proof of concept: by integrating &lt;script&gt;alert(/xss/)&lt;/script&gt;) and hard to filter.
 ```